-The ATO system accelerates on its own and brakes and stops at the correct location.
-In addition, ATO is expected to have a positive effect on sustainability and punctuality.
+The ATO system accelerates on its own and brakes and stops at the right location.
+In addition, it is expected that ATO will have a positive effect on sustainability and punctuality.

-Since September 2018, the province of Groningen, ProRail, Stadler and Arriva have been conducting various tests with automatically controlled trains.
-After a number of phases with overnight tests without travellers, the ATO system is now ready to drive test travellers
+The province of Groningen, ProRail, Stadler and Arriva have been jointly conducting various tests with automatically controlled trains since September 2018.
+After a number of phases of overnight testing without travelers, the ATO system was ready to drive with test travelers.

 The tests carried out show that Automatic Train Operation (ATO) allows more trains to run on the existing track.
 This is because these automatically controlled trains run more punctually.
 Travelers also only experience a small difference.
-You can read more about the research results here.
+Read more about the research results here.

-Follow-up research is needed to gain more insight into the benefits.
-The organizations want to further improve the basic functions and gain more insight into timetable driving and energy consumption.
+Further research is needed to gain more insight into the benefits.
+The organizations want to further improve the basic functions and gain more insight into timetabled driving and energy consumption.

 Grade of Automation

 The tests are performed at GoA level 2 (Grade of Automation).
-You can compare this level with a kind of “autopilot”, in which the train basically runs itself, but the driver has and keeps the responsibility over the train.
+You can compare this level with a kind of ‘automatic pilot’, where the train basically drives itself, but the driver has and retains responsibility for the train.

 In 2023, NS started the first phase of experiments with automatic shunting of trains between Groningen and Groningen de Vork.
 NS is investigating what automatic shunting can mean in the shunting process, for example when presenting and shunting trains and remotely combining and splitting trains without passengers.

 NS is conducting the experiments with automatic shunting in collaboration with ProRail and the province of Groningen.
 The train, manned by a test driver, is controlled remotely from Zwolle where a so-called remote center has been set up.
 NS consciously conducts the experiments together with drivers to gain insight into the interplay between technology and drivers and how they can reinforce each other.
 The tests take place without passengers on the train.